callistaenterprise/cadec-2017-service-discovery/README-AWS_ECS_ALB.md

 ### Set node instance min count to 0

-Update the auto scaling group and edit details and set Min = 0 (was 2, one for each AZ)
+Update the auto scaling group and edit details and set Desired = Min = 0 (was 2, one for each AZ)